serverless/blog/posts/2017-10-02-serverless-vs-containers.md

 important to keep the containers and their operating systems up-to-date.
 This means that security fixes and other updates need to be installed.

 A containerized application can be configured to be self-healing and auto-scaling.
-Therefore traffic increased or decreases are automatically handled by the container orchestration platform.
-However detecting changes in traffic patterns and spinning up / down the containers takes some time.
+Therefore traffic increases or decreases are automatically handled by the container orchestration platform.
+However detecting changes in traffic patterns and spinning up / down the containers takes some time to take effect.

-A complete shutdown where no containers are running at all (e.g. when there's no traffic) is not possible which means that there are always running-costs involved when operating a such a container-based setup.
+A complete shutdown where no container-related infrastructure is running at all (e.g. when there's no traffic) is not possible which means that there are always running-costs involved when operating a such a container-based setup.

-On the other hand serverless applications are great if you need something which can handle changes in traffic patterns in milliseconds and will scale down (or completely "off") if there's little to no traffic.
+On the other hand serverless applications are great if changes in traffic patterns should be automatically detected and handled in a blazing fast fashion.
+It's even possible to completely "shutdown" the application if there's no traffic at all.
 With serverless applications one only pays for the resources he needs and uses.
 No usage equals no costs.

-As a serverless developer one doesn't have to care about the tedious task to administrate the underlying infrastructure the serverless application runs on (given this abstracted behavior it's even "a mystery" how this infrastructure looks like).
+As a serverless developer one doesn't have to care about the tedious task to administrate the underlying infrastructure the serverless application runs on (given this abstracted behavior it's even "a mystery" how the underlying infrastructure looks like).
 A serverless developer just needs to care about the code which means that it's way faster to provide real business value to end-users.

-Having this clear separation between managed infrastructure and the focus on code / the provided value results in a less flexible cloud setup.
-The programming languages and runtimes are limited to the ones the provider supports (however there are workaround / "shims" available to overcome those restrictions).
+Having this clear separation between managed infrastructure and the solely focus on code results in a less flexible cloud setup.
+The programming languages and runtimes are limited to the ones the provider supports (however there are workarounds / "shims" available to overcome those restrictions).
 The event sources which will trigger the functions are usually services the cloud provider offers.
 Reasoning about all those individual pieces of the application stack becomes harder.

-We at Serverless, inc. are tackling those problems and missing pieces to make it more convenient and easier than ever to build and run large-scale serverless applications.
+We here at Serverless, inc. are tackling those problems and missing pieces to make it more convenient and easier than ever to build and run large-scale serverless applications.